d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

         tf.keras.layers.MaxPool2D(pool_size=3, strides=2, padding='same')])
 ```

-The fifth part has two Inception blocks with $256+320+128+128=832$
+The fifth module has two Inception blocks with $256+320+128+128=832$
 and $384+384+128+128=1024$ output channels.
 The number of channels assigned to each path
-is the same as that in the third and fourth parts,
+is the same as that in the third and fourth modules,
 but differs in specific values.
 It should be noted that the fifth block is followed by the output layer.
 This block uses the global average pooling layer